 I also love this Chase business card trifecta

-The Alaska Visa Business Card isn’t one that I’d necessarily put all of my business spend on (unless you’re desperately in need of Alaska miles), though the card offers an excellent welcome bonus and is also worth holding onto long term.
+The Alaska Visa Business Card isn’t one that I’d necessarily put all of my business spend on (unless you’re desperately in need of Alaska miles), though the card is offering an even better welcome bonus than before, and it’s also a card that’s worth holding onto long term.

-The 30,000-mile welcome bonus might not sound like that much, though I personally value those miles at nearly $600.
-On top of that, there’s the companion fare.
+The 40,000 mile welcome bonus is 10,000 miles bigger than before, and personally I value those miles at nearly $800.
+On top of that, there’s the $121 companion ticket the first year, which adds even more value.

 Long term I think the card is worth holding onto for the companion fare on your account anniversary every year, and also for the free checked bag on Alaska itineraries, if that’s something you’d get value out of.